deploymentking/efk/README.md

 different credentials then replace the text in the file using the following command `htpasswd -b ./nginx/config/htpasswd.users newuser newpassword`

-:warning: You must use the `--build` flag on docker-compose when switching between `FLAVOUR_ELK` values e.g.
+:warning: You must use the `--build` flag on docker-compose when switching between `FLAVOUR_EFK` values e.g.
 ```bash
 docker-compose -p efk up --build
 ```